 As I'm sure everyone knows; the BBC natural history programmes are very special pieces of television and Blue Planet consistently delivers incredible footage.
 Very often we are witness to animals and behaviours that are stranger than fiction and this series hasn't disappointed.
 Scenes like this one below are brilliant examples of how nature, given millions of years to evolve, can create such breathtakingly beautiful creatures with abilities and environmental adaptations that are truly fantastical.
-My only wish is that these scenes inspire and pursuade those people with influence to do all that is possible to protect these environments which, over millions of years, have developed to be perhaps the most amazing ecosystems in our or any other galaxy.
+My only wish is that these scenes inspire and persuade those people with influence to do all that is possible to protect these ecosytems which have developed to be perhaps the most amazing examples of life in our or any other galaxy.
 To allow a species or ecosystem to become extinct is to turn the clock back to zero and squander many lifetimes of evolutionary development.
 The plants and creatures on this planet are truly it's most precious jewels and losing them is a colossal tragedy.

 I've not long returned from a short trip to Iceland.
 We only had 6 days start to finish and with the limited daylight time on a trip towards the arctic regions in Winter it meant we were crossing our fingers for good conditions and also for clear night skies coupled with some geomagnetic activity to give us a chance of seeing the aurora... not too much to ask surely!
 We got lucky: although we had conditions ranging from blue skies and sunshine to a raging Atlantic storm, we had good windows of weather and crucially some of these windows came at night.
 Also, we were blessed with some intense aurora activity coinciding with the periods of clear skies.
 A miracle!